 Bringing Kids and Teachers to Water

-Check out our upcoming workshops in our calendar!
-Stream Side Science Workshops at USU Vernal Campus June 8th, at Swaner EcoCenter on June 14th, at USU Botanical Garden in Kaysville on June 29th and at Thanksgiving Point on July 8th.
-If you are interested in attending or would like to request a workshop in your area, contact email@example.com.
-Agenda: SSS one-day workshop agenda We will also be assisting with CMaP workshops.
+We held Stream Side Science Workshops at Swaner EcoCenter on June 14th, at USU Botanical Garden in Kaysville on June 29th and at Thanksgiving Point on July 8th.
+If you would like to request a workshop in your area, contact firstname.lastname@example.org.
+Agenda: SSS one-day workshop agenda We also assist with CMaP workshops throughout the summer.

 Join us for Utah Water Watch

-Dates are set for Utah Water Watch spring and summer training!
-Interested in participating with your class?
+Interested in participating in citizen monitoring with your class?
+Check back in the winter/spring for Utah Water Watch training dates and contact us about your interest.
 Utah Water Watch is based on Stream Side Science principles and techniques.
 It is an excellent way to introduce students to citizen science and have had 34 teachers participate so far!
 Data is entered in a database that is viewed by the public and watershed managers.
-Join us for one of these training events or request one for your area.

 Adaptations of Stream Side Science

 A teacher in Kansas City adapts Stream Side Science into her classroom.
 Wondering how to adapt our lesson plans into your classroom?
 They are designed for all grades and adaptable to many subjects.
 Contact us for more information.

 "Changes in knowledge and attitude from a short-term aquatic education program"

 Recent assessment of a 4th grade field day program in Cache County by Tiffany Kinder of USU showed that after a short-term environmental education program, participants have a significant increase in knowledge after 2 weeks and after 8 months.download